KaroliinaM/text_analyzer_api/README.md

 https://text-analyzer-api.herokuapp.com/analyze

-Analyzes strings sent as post requests to this URL, sent as data: {Text: *yourtext*}.
+Analyzes strings sent as post requests to this URL, sent as data: { Text: "*yourtext*" }.